Tip: Start typing in the input box for immediate search results.

 CANCEL | This type helps you to create a customized Cancel form (the one you see, when you cancel a ticket). |

-REPORT | This type helps you to create a customized Report form (the one the engineer sees, when creating a report for the ticket). |
+REPORT | This type helps you to create a customized Report form (the one the engineer sees when creating a report for the ticket). |

-CANCEL APPOINTMENT | This type helps you to create a customized Cancel Appointment form (the one you see, when cancelling an ticket appointment). |
+CANCEL APPOINTMENT | This type helps you to create a customized Cancel Appointment form (the one you see, when canceling a ticket appointment). |

 2. How to drag & drop form fields to a form